Vaseem Khan

 Vaseem Khan (born 1973) is a British writer, author of the Baby Ganesh Detective Agency novels – a series of crime novels set in India–featuring retired Mumbai police Inspector Ashwin Chopra and his sidekick, a baby elephant named Ganesha.
 Previously Khan won a Shamus Award and the Eastern Eye's Arts Culture & Theatre Awards for Literature.
+Khan is also the author of the Malabar House crime novels, beginning with Midnight at Malabar House (2020), set in 1950s India and introducing India's first female police detective working with an English forensic scientist.
+In Oct 2025, Quantum of Menace by Khan was published.
+This is the first in a series of small town mysteries featuring Q from the James Bond franchise, authorised by the Ian Fleming estate.

 Biography

-Khan was born in the London Borough of Newham, studied at the Coopers' Company and Coborn School in Upminster, Havering, did A-Levels at Newham College of Further Education, before studying accounting and finance at the London School of Economics.
-Next he spent a decade on the subcontinent working as a management consultant to an Indian hotel group building environmentally-friendly hotels around the country, called ECOTELS.
-He returned to the U.K. in 2006 and has since worked at University College London for the Department of Security and Crime Science.
+Khan worked for ten years as a management consultant to an Indian hotel group building environmentally-friendly hotels around the country, called ECOTELS.
+He returned to the United Kingdom in 2006 and has since worked at University College London for the Department of Security and Crime Science.

-Khan was in India for a decade; the experience led to him writing The Unexpected Inheritance of Inspector Chopra.
+Khan's time in India led to him writing The Unexpected Inheritance of Inspector Chopra.
 Khan was offered a four-book contract by Mullholland Books, an imprint of publishers Hodder & Stoughton, for the first books in this series, referred to as the Baby Ganesh Detective Agency series.

 In January 2016, The Unexpected Inheritance of Inspector Chopra was selected for the Waterstones Book Club, and later named a Waterstones Paperback of the Year.
-It was also named as a Daily Telegraph Pick of the Week (in conjunction with WHSmith), an Amazon Best Debut, and was a top 10 best-seller in The Times Saturday review.

 In 2021, Khan was awarded the Sapere Books Historical Dagger Award by the Crime Writers' Association.
 In May 2023, Khan was elected the chair of the Crime Writers' Association.

 Works

 The Unexpected Inheritance of Inspector Chopra is the first novel in the Baby Ganesh Detective Agency series, in which newly-retired Inspector Chopra investigates the suspicious drowning of a poor local boy.
-At the same time he comes to grips with the surreal situation of being sent a baby elephant by his long-lost uncle.
+At the same time he comes to grips with being sent a baby elephant by his long-lost uncle.
 Published in August 2015, it went on to become a Times best-seller.
-Khan has stated that his objective with this series was to take readers to the heart of modern India to give them an idea of what India "looks like, feels like, sounds like, smells like, even tastes like".
+Khan has said that his aim was to give readers an idea of what India "looks like, feels like, sounds like, smells like, even tastes like".

-The second novel in the series is The Perplexing Theft of the Jewel in the Crown.
-The plot of the novel revolves around the theft of the world's most famous diamond–the Koh-i-Noor which was originally mined in India before being appropriated by the British and handed to Queen Victoria during the Raj.
-In the novel the Crown Jewels are brought to India for a special exhibition.
-The Koh-i-Noor is stolen and Chopra and Ganesha are called in to try and recover the great diamond.